A collection of published essays, media mentions, webinars and community projects.

 It was a day that proved the power of community.
 Organized by teacher Jill Anderson, the entire school of over 900 students and staff wore "No Problem Gavin" bandanas to raise money for Sloan Kettering.
 This article captures the incredible moment we all came together, celebrating hope and unity in honor of a student and his motto.

 An essay reflecting on how a simple bandana became a powerful symbol of hope and unity for our entire school community.
-This piece goes beyond the fundraiser, exploring the deeper meaning behind every student and staff member proudly wearing Gavin's trademark logo, "No Problem Gavin," and the incredible lessons we learned together.
+This piece explores the deeper meaning behind every student and staff member proudly wearing Gavin's trademark logo, "No Problem Gavin," and the incredible lessons we learned together.

 info@mindfultechlessons.com